theimgclist/100DaysOfMLCode/Day7/README.md

 * It was also recommended in one of the videos I found on YouTube
 * Using the tool, I was able to quickly annotate the image
 * For every image in the dataset, I should draw a bounding box around the object of interest
-* And then input the object's classe name
+* And then input the object's class name
 * In this example, gun will be the object class

 * <p align="center"><img src="https://raw.githubusercontent.com/theimgclist/100DaysOfMLCode/master/images/annotation.gif"/></p>